History

 By the 1820s, the Adai Caddo had built Catholic missions and chapels in the disputed territory known as No Man’s Land between American Louisiana and Spanish Texas.
 Traveling priests would be surprised to find these chapels and their devout Adai Caddo parishioners.
 Today, this region includes portions of Sabine, Vernon, and Natchitoches Parishes.

-In 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Martin to be a parish in in its own right.
-St. Augustine Church (also known as Isle Brevelle Church) is located on an island and named for its founder, Jean Baptiste Brevelle II who was an Adai Caddo Indian.
+In 1856, the mission of St. Augustine at Isle Brevelle was decreed by Bishop Auguste Martin to be a parish in its own right.
+St. Augustine Church (also known as Isle Brevelle Church) is located on an island and named for its founder, Jean Baptiste Brevelle II .
 The parish church expanded to serve four other missions in the area: St. Charles at Bermuda, St. Joseph’s at Bayou Derbonne, St. Anne’s on Old River, and St. Anne’s at Spanish Lake (La Laguna de los Adaes).

 Today, the Adai Caddo still attend St. Anne’s and many are buried on the church grounds and at nearby St. Anne Cemetery, both of which are located near the Adai Caddo Cultural Center.
 In 2024, in recognition of generations of Adai Caddo being baptised, married, and buried at churches bearing her name, the tribe officially designated Saint Anne as it’s patron saint within the registry of the Alexandria Diocese.